WannaCry Ransomware

-What is WannaCry Ransomware?
+What is a WannaCry Ransomware?

 Once a computer is infected with WannaCry, it will display a message demanding the user pay a ransom in the form of Bitcoin in order to regain access to their files.
 The ransom amount is typically between $300 and $600, but it can increase if the user does not pay within a certain amount of time.
 The ransomware has been used to target individuals, businesses, and government organizations, so it is important to take measures to protect yourself from this type of attack.
 These measures include updating your computer regularly, running anti-virus software, and backing up your data.

-Popular Examples of WannaCry Ransomware
+The History of WannaCry Ransomware

 National Health Service (NHS) attack: In May 2017, the WannaCry ransomware attack affected multiple National Health Service (NHS) organizations in the United Kingdom, causing widespread disruption to healthcare services.